The Best Way to Travel: Solo, With Friends, or With a Tour?

 • There’s no one to take pictures of you!
 You’ll end up with a lot of selfies (or you’ll ask a lot of strangers for favors).

-So far, I’ve been lucky to be joined at different points in my travels by a variety of friends, my sister, my mother, and my husband; they’ve journeyed with me to (or hosted me in) Senegal, Portugal, Morocco, Greece, Egypt, Jordan, and Iceland.
+I’ve been lucky to be joined at different points in my travels by a variety of friends, my sister, my mother, and my husband.
+They’ve journeyed with me to (or hosted me in) Senegal, Portugal, Morocco, Greece, Egypt, Jordan, Iceland, and more.

 Pros of Travel with Family or Friends